Frequently Asked Questions

 Many pet owners who choose cremation have questions.
 If you have questions, please contact us and we will be glad to assist you.
 We are available days, evenings and weekends.

-How do I know I’m getting my pet’s cremated remains back and not someone else’s?
+How do I know I’m getting only my pet’s cremated remains back and not someone else’s?

 Pets Remembered uses an identification system which involves a crematory-proof metal band with a unique identification number.
 This can be shown to families at the time we take possession of their pet.
 The band stays on the pet during the cremation process, and is affixed to the cremated remains upon removal from the crematory.
 We document every step and incorporate a checking system to minimize the chance of human error.
 You can be assured you are getting your pet’s ashes back.
-When using Pets Remembered, you can have 100% confidence that your pet is being cared for in a kind, gentle manner at all times.
+We apply the same industry standards as you would a person.
+When using Pets Remembered, you can have 100% confidence that your pet is being cared for in a kind, dignified and gentle manner at all times.

 What happens if my pet dies at home?
 What do I do?

-We are having our pet euthanized at our local veterinary hospital.
+We are having our pet euthanized at our local veterinary clinic.
 Then what?

 How long will the cremation take?

-We ask families to allow one to two days from the day of death for the return of the ashes.
+We ask families to allow one day from pick up for the return of the ashes.
 If you would like more in-depth information about cremation and specific time frames, please call.

 Do I need to purchase an urn?